ajford/RGVRSEF/README.md

 [Gunicorn][] using `gunicorn -w 4 RGVRSEF:app` (assuming you have gunicorn installed).

+If you use the included Procfile in conjunction with [Foreman][], you can also run `foreman start` to start a production rated server.
+The included Procfile uses [Gunicorn][], so that must be installed to use Foreman.

 For some examples on flask deployment, see the flask documentation section [Deployment Options][].

-Again, we use epio for deployment, and for more on epio deployment of this app, see `DEPLOYMENT.md`.
+Again, we use [Heroku][] for deployment, and for more on Heroku deployment of this app, see `DEPLOYMENT.md`.

 ## Authors ##
 This software is written by Anthony J. Ford and Alejandro Garcia.